jessesoo/tracer/README.md

 # How To Run This Script

 1. Go to the chapter that you want to extract word count from.
 2. Copy and paste the script (wc.js or wc-minified.js) into the browser's console and hit **Enter**.
+You may import this script using GreaseMonkey if you so choose.
+3. A 🧮 emoji will appear at the top.
+4. Click on the emoji to run word count.
-3. Wait until the script finishes running.
+5. Wait until the script finishes running.

 ![Screenshot 2022-10-19 at 4 50 21 AM](https://user-images.githubusercontent.com/70749497/196542294-b2e2b4d4-af29-4bc0-a652-845fe5837e77.png)